Binary heap: Decrease or increase key

-Building a heap
+Building a heap (Heapify)

 Building a heap from an array of n input elements can be done by starting with an empty heap, then successively inserting each element.
+Equivalently, the heap may be constructed by first arbitrarily placing the elements into the binary tree, then up-heapifying each node successively, which allows in-place heapification.
 This approach, called Williams' method after the inventor of binary heaps, is easily seen to run in O(n log n) time: it performs n insertions at O(log n) cost each.
 (Note: In fact, this procedure can be shown to take Θ(n log n) time in the worst case, meaning that n log n is also an asymptotic lower bound on the complexity.
 In the average case (averaging over all permutations of n inputs), though, the method takes linear time.)